May 2026

 When something goes wrong — and it will — someone has to be able to look the person in the eye.
 That is not a process requirement.
 It is a human one.

-On expertise, the ground is shifting — models are improving, human advantages are narrowing, and the honest answer in many domains is not yet.
-On judgment, the question was never capability — it was whether a machine can hold competing values on behalf of a specific person in a specific moment, and that remains genuinely open.
-On accountability, nothing shifts.
-There are moments when the only thing left is to be present for what went wrong.
-A system cannot do that.
+On expertise, the ground is shifting.
+Models are improving, human advantages are narrowing, and the honest answer in many domains is that AI is already the more reliable choice.
+On judgment, the question was never capability — it was whether a machine can hold competing values on behalf of a specific person in a specific moment.
+That remains genuinely open.
+On accountability, the question is simpler and harder at the same time: who answers for what the system did.

-The next time you are in the room where something is being built or decided — ask which question you are actually answering.
 Judgment.
 Expertise.
 Accountability.
-They are not the same.
+They are not the same question.
 In most rooms, the first two get debated at length.
 The third gets assumed.
 That is where things go wrong.

 Anuradha Sachdev built and led the North America customer service experience practice at Accenture Song — one of the first teams to design and deploy agentic AI in customer service at enterprise scale.
 She writes about what that work revealed.